15th Infantry Regiment (United States): Service in East Asia

 Elements of the regiment began to move to the Far East in November 1911.
-By mid-1912, Headquarters, the Band, and the 1st and 3rd Battalions were established at Tientsin in China as part of the international peace-keeping mission designed to protect civilians during the Boxer Rebellion; the 2nd in the Philippines.
+By mid-1912, Headquarters, the Band, and the 1st and 3rd Battalions were established at Tientsin in China as part of a multinational colonial effort designed to protect Western civilians during the Boxer Rebellion; the 2nd in the Philippines.
 The latter never joined the rest, for the men were transferred from it to the 1st Battalion of the 31st Infantry in August 1916.
 The 2nd Battalion was reorganized in Tientsin by transfer of personnel from the other two battalions.
 The mission of the regiment became difficult to define, and in the course of time the unit itself was transferred to the control of the State Department.

 In line with new doctrine on organization, three provisional companies, Headquarters, Supply, and Machine Gun, were formed during August 1914, and in 1916 they were made permanent.
 That same year, World War I broke out in Europe, and most of the European nations withdrew their troops from China.
 The old "China Regiment" took over their patrolling.
 As a result, the regiment missed the fight in Europe, but it was often close to conflict in China.
 Armies of warlords roamed the land and sometimes threatened the American quarter.
 Christmas Day, 1925 was very tense, for 5,000 troops belonging to Feng Yuxiang, a warlord from the north, entered the area.
 Captain William "Wild Bill" Tuttle with nine men went out to warn off this force.
 As Tuttle's detachment approached, the advanced guard of the mass deployed and came on with fixed bayonets.
 The nine Americans blocked the road while Tuttle proceeded alone toward the Chinese and ordered them to make a detour, which they did.
 This incident is described in great detail in The Old China Hands (Doubleday 1961, chap.
 8) by Charles G. Finney, who served in the 15th Infantry from 1925 to 1929.

 The 1st Battalion went to the Philippines in August 1921, where eight years later, it was deactivated.
 In 1932, Companies G and L were also deactivated.
 This left six companies at their stations in Tientsin.
 George C. Marshall, later General of the Army, commanded it from 1924 to 1927.